 At VLACS, we believe that our focus on establishing positive relationships with students and parents/guardians is essential to a positive middle school experience.
-Our certified instructors provide one-on-one support to help student achieve success.
+Our certified instructors provide one-on-one support to help students achieve success.

 We are a competency-based school.
-We define competencies as the big ideas, concepts, and enduring understandings that students are expected to master… For example, this competency is part of the English Language Arts competency group:
+We define competencies as the big ideas, concepts, and enduring understandings that students are expected to master.
+For example, this competency is part of the English Language Arts competency group:

 Students will demonstrate the ability to write persuasively and support claims and reasoning with sufficient evidence for intended purpose and audience.

 We understand that not everyone learns at the same rate and that many students will benefit from having more time to master a concept.
 The same student that struggles with one competency may find that the next competency is easier for them to master and they progress quickly.
 We do not label students because they need more time to learn.
-At the same time we welcome students who would like to accelerate their learning.
-Students who meet the prerequisites for high school learning paths and competency groups [link to definitions] (courses, projects, etc.) are welcome to enroll as part of their middle school experience.
+At the same time, we welcome students who would like to accelerate their learning.
+Students who meet the prerequisites for high school learning journeys and competency groups (courses, projects, etc.) are welcome to enroll as part of their middle school experience.
 And yes, all high school credits that are earned in middle school will “count” toward graduation at VLACS.

 All New Hampshire resident students are required to take the Smarter Balanced Assessment in grades 6, 7, and 8.
 VLACS will work with students and their families to arrange testing in their region.

 For students enrolled in six classes, there are potentially six instructors and an advisor working directly with every student — plus, the academic helpdesk, technical HelpDesk, and the VLACS office staff.
 This means that every VLACS middle school student has a team of people who will do their best to help ensure that they have the best possible learning experience.